How is technology transforming the Travel Industry?

-Till recently, traveling was no less than a luxury, with international vacations being a rare treat and even trips within the country being limited to one or two a year.
-But today, with fewer barriers and falling costs, combined with the growth of disposable income, rise of the middle class and newer perspective of people towards travel have changed the face of the industry quite drastically.
+Till recently, travelling was no less than a luxury, with international vacations being a rare treat and even trips within the country being limited to one or two a year.
+But today, with fewer barriers and falling costs, combined with the growth of disposable income, the rise of the middle class and newer perspective of people towards travel have changed the face of the industry quite drastically.
 It doesn’t end here, though.

-The future of travel belongs to the millennials as studies show that they are more tech-savvy, well connected, and are changing their attitude towards traveling.
+The future of travel belongs to the millennials as studies show that they are more tech-savvy, well connected, and are changing their attitude towards travelling.
 People today are looking for experiences, whether it is authentic local food, an adventure, or even and the opportunity to make a difference by volunteering at an NGO.

 Travel in Tech-world